 Definition of Futures Contract

 A binding contract which is executed at a later date is a future contract.
-It is an exchange-traded contract of the standardised nature where two parties, decides to exchange an asset, at an agreed price and future specified a date for delivery and payment.
-A future contract is a standardised in terms of the quantity, date and delivery of the item.
+It is an exchange-traded contract of the standardized nature where two parties, decides to exchange an asset, at an agreed price and future specified a date for delivery and payment.
+A future contract is a standardized in terms of the quantity, date, and delivery of the item.
 The buyer holds long position while the seller holds a short position in this contract.

 As the contracts are traded in the official exchange, which acts as both mediator and facilitator between the buyer and seller.
 The exchange has made it mandatory for both the parties to pay an upfront cost as a margin.

-- Commodity Futures: The contract whose subject matter is commodities such as aluminium, gold, coffee, sugar etc.
+- Commodity Futures: The contract whose subject matter is commodities such as aluminum, gold, coffee, sugar etc.